JMMC22/jmmc22/README.md

 ### <div align="center">I'm José María, an iOS developer 👨‍💻</div>

-- 🍏 I have been an iOS developer for three years now.
+- 🍏 I have been an iOS developer for three years.

-- 👨‍🎓 After finishing my degree I decided to embark on the world of mobile devices.
+- 👨‍🎓 After completing my degree in Software Engineering, I decided to embark on the world of mobile devices.

 - 📕 I thrive in team environments and love learning from others.